T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Application" - Defines application executable for trigger profile switch if "Profile auto switch" enabled.
 - "Effect mode" - Software effect mode for this profile: Monitoring, Ambient, Haptics, Off (The same as "Disable monitoring" before).
 - "Default profile" - Default profile is the one used if "Profile auto switch" enabled, but running applications doesn't fit any other profile.
 There is can be only one Default profile, and it can't be deleted.
+- "Only then active" - If "Profile auto switch" enabled, and application defined in profile running, profile will only be selected if application window active (have focus).
+- "Priority profile" - If this flag enabled, this profile will be choosen upon others.
+Priority profile overrides "Only then active" setting of the other profile.
 - "Dim lights" - Then profile activated, all lights are dimmed to common amount.
-- "Only then active" - If "Profile auto switch" enabled, and application defined in profile running, profile will only be selected if application window active (have focus).
 - "Fan settings" - If selected, profile also keep fan control settings and restore it then activated.

+If application "Profile auto switch" setting is on, active profile will be selected automaticly according to this rules:
+- If running application, belongs to any profile not found - "Default" profile selected.
+- If running applications belongs to profile found and have no "Only wthen active" flag, "Priority" one will be choosen, or the random profile if no "Proirity" found.
+- If foreground application belongs to profile, and no other application belongs to Priority profile found, application-related profile will be selected, otherwise priority profile will be choosen.

 ![Devices tab](/Doc/img/gui-devices.png?raw=true)